 The above command will automatically download and install the latest available vnstat utility on your Ubuntu server.
 Continue next command

-After installation, the above command will verify if the vnstat is correctly installed or not.
-If you are watching any error like command ‘vnstat’ not found, then try rebooting your server and install again with the previous installation command.
+After installation, the above command will verify whether or not the vnstat is correctly installed.
+If you are watching any error like the command ‘vnstat’ not found, try rebooting your server and installing again with the previous installation command.

 sudo service vnstat start

-Once you verify the valid installation for utility, then start vnstat service with the above command as it needs to be manually started.
+Once you verify the correct utility installation, start the vnstat service with the above command, as it needs to be manually started.

-In some cases, the utility program is autostarted with running the above command.
+In some cases, the utility program is autostarted by running the above command.
 But, there is no harm in hitting the command again and again.

 Monitor server bandwidth usage with the command line

 The vnStat utility starts monitoring network traffic from the day or time it’s installed in the system.
-In order to begin with basics, simply type and hit the below command for initialization.
+To begin with basics, type and hit the below command for initialization.

-The command will start displaying the live traffic on your network interface with inbound and outbound traffic details in real-time.
-In order to stop, hit CTRL+C on your machine and it will show the summary of live traffic.
+The command will start displaying the live traffic on your network interface with inbound and outbound traffic details in real time.
+To stop, hit CTRL+C on your machine, and it will show the summary of live traffic.

 - 846 Kilobytes of the inbound traffic request with 12 kbit/s min and 192 kbit/s max

-After a day or two, you should hit the below command in terminal to get the daily, monthly and total server bandwidth usage along with the estimate for day and month.
+After a day or two, you should hit the below command in the terminal to get the daily, monthly and total server bandwidth usage and estimate for the day and month.

 List of command options in the vnStat monitor

-If you hit the command vnstat --help in the Ubuntu terminal, you will have the complete supported option list along with the descriptor for each option.
+If you hit the command vnstat -help in the Ubuntu terminal, you will have the complete supported option list and the descriptor for each option.